lnfi-network/ln-node/LNLink/README.md

-MicroNode Connect --> MNConnect
+LN Node Link --> LNLink
 ======
 `draft` `optional`

 ## Rationale
-MicroNode Connect describes a way for clients to access a remote MicroNode  through a standardized protocol.
+LN Node Link describes a way for clients to access a remote LN Node  through a standardized protocol.
 Custodians may implement this, or the user may run a bridge that bridges their wallet/node and the Nostr Wallet Connect protocol.

-MicroNode Connect is built on the Nostr Protocol and is also compatible with the NWC protocol ([Nostr Wallet Connect protocol](https://github.com/nostr-protocol/nips/blob/master/47.md)).
+LN Node Link is built on the Nostr Protocol and is also compatible with the NWC protocol ([Nostr Wallet Connect protocol](https://github.com/nostr-protocol/nips/blob/master/47.md)).

 ## How it works
-### Connect To MicroNode With MNConnect
+### Connect To LN Node With LNLink
 ![image](./images/Tahub.png)

 ### Work With Lnd(Lightning Support)